 CHECKLIST: Check off each project when you are done and celebrate the fun!

 Kids love a good checklist!
-Keep them inspired and looking forward to the next activity.
+Keep them inspired and look forward to the next activity.